 B Miles Women’s Foundation is committed to working with you in a respectful way that protects your dignity, is fair, and does not discriminate.

-- You will be treated in a professional, courteous and caring manner that respects and appreciates differences related to race, ethnicity, sexual orientation, religion, disability and age.
+- You will be treated in a professional, courteous, and caring manner that respects and appreciates differences related to race, ethnicity, language, sexual orientation, religion, disability and age.

-- Your personal privacy will be respected and the personal and health information we hold about you will be handled in accordance with relevant laws.
+- Your personal privacy will be respected.
+The personal and health information we hold about you will be handled in accordance with relevant laws.
 We will explain what this means when you access our services and programs.

 - You have the right to use our service if you meet the eligibility criteria and if our service matches your needs and what we are funded to provide.